pbottine/cut-to-the-quic/xquic/README.md

 python3 gen_collisions.py
 ```

 The script generates all 6-length permutations of carefully chosen 2-byte hex strings that produce hash collisions.
-These colliding inputs can be used to trigger worst-case performance in XQUIC's hash table implementation.
+These colliding inputs can be used to trigger worst-case performance in `xquic`'s hash table implementation.

 ## Implementation Details

-The attack uses a set of 2-byte hex values that have been identified to create equivalent substrings under XQUIC's hash function.
+The attack uses a set of 2-byte hex values that have been identified to create equivalent substrings under `xquic`'s hash function.
 By combining these values in different permutations, we can generate numerous inputs that all hash to the same value.

 ## Target

-- **Implementation**: Alibaba XQUIC
+- **Implementation**: Alibaba `xquic`
 - **Attack Type**: Equivalent substring collision
 - **Impact**: Hash table performance degradation leading to denial of service